doctrine/orm/en/reference/working-with-associations.rst

 -------------------------------------------

-Persisting, removing, detaching and merging individual entities can become pretty cumbersome, especially when a larger object graph with collections is involved.
+Persisting, removing, detaching and merging individual entities can become pretty cumbersome, especially when a large object graph with collections is involved.
 Therefore Doctrine 2 provides a mechanism for transitive persistence through cascading of these operations.
 Each association to another entity or a collection of